Algeria's Bensebaini scores brace as Borussia Monchengladbach fight back to defeat Bayern Munich | Goal.com

 Moments later, the Algeria international secured maximum points for the hosts at the death of the game with his stoppage-time strike from the penalty spot.

-The victory saw Borussia Monchengladbach retain their spot at the top of the Bundesliga table with 31 points after 14 games, while Bayern Munich dropped to sixth with 24 points.
+The victory saw Borussia Monchengladbach retain their top spot in the Bundesliga table with 31 points after 14 games, while Bayern Munich dropped to sixth with 24 points.